-governs the decisions of ALJs generally.
-When the Appeals Council speaks to ALJs outside the context of particular cases, it does so mostly through the previously mentioned HALLEX manual-a guidance document that exemplifies internal administrative law.
-177 HALLEX addresses mostly procedural matters that arise in ALJ hearings as well as proceedings before the Appeals Council.
+that arise in ALJ hearings as well as proceedings before the Appeals Council.
 One much-litigated provision, for example, tells an ALJ when a translator must be provided rather than leaving it up the ALJ's case-by-case determination.
-178
+196

-The SSA disclaims any status of HALLEX as a legislative rule-that is, a rule that a litigant could enforce on judicial review of an SSA decision179-and to this end does not publish it in the Federal Register or its CFR version.
-180 But the SSA deems HALLEX binding on ALJs-on pain of discipline through the MSPB181-and will use its provisions to assign error to an ALJ decision on appeal.
+The SSA disclaims any status of HALLEX as a legislative rule-that is, a rule that a litigant could enforce on judicial review of an SSA decision-and to this end does not publish it in the Federal Register or its CFR version.
+But the SSA deems HALLEX binding on ALJs-on pain of discipline through the MSPB-and will use its provisions to assign error to an ALJ decision on appeal.

 An especially notable aspect of HALLEX as far as this study is concerned is what might be called its interpretive components.
 They take the form of Appeals Council Interpretations: short interpretations of SSA law on discrete issues whose purposes include "resolv[ing] issues arising from gaps in policy or unclear statements of policy to facilitate the adjudication of individual cases coming before the Council for consideration."
 The impetus for an interpretation may be a particular case, but the interpretation is, and is styled as, a guidance document rather than a case-specific decision.
 HALLEX establishes formal procedures for the Appeals Council's issuance of interpretations.
-183

 One reason agencies-and, in particular, non-agency-head appellate adjudicators-may shy away from using guidance documents to direct the decision making of hearing-level adjudicators is that the practice can raise questions as to whether, when, and how they bind adjudicators.
 One agency has even found itself in disputes with ALJs before the MSPB on these questions.
-184 In its recent recommendation on the internal bindingness of guidance documents, ACUS itself avoided the issue as to whether agency adjudicators are among the agency employees to whom "direction" can be given by policy
+In its recent Recommendation on the internal bindingness of guidance documents, ACUS itself avoided the issue as to whether agency adjudicators are among the agency employees to whom "direction" can be given by policy statement.
+Our own, and we suspect the predominate, view is that agencies may do so in many instances.